 Check and see if the door will open with the wall switch.
 If it does, then simply changing the batteries in your remote should get it up and working again.

-If all these troubleshooting steps fail, you will most likely have to reprogram your remote.
+If all these troubleshooting steps fail, you will most likely have to reprogram your remote or a buy a new one altogether.

 7. The Door is Off its Track